 Their siblings are their friends from God, the longest lasting relationships and the ones with the potential for generational fruit — a worthy investment.
 Not so for the majority of friendships formed in childhood and adolescence.
-To my sorrow, I often chose my school friend over my own sisters, to their hurt and my harm.
-I neglected my sisters more than once for a friend I haven’t talked to more than a time or two in over 33 years.
+To my sorrow, I often chose my school friend over my own brothers and sisters, to their hurt and my harm.
+I often neglected my siblings for friends I haven’t talked to more than a time or two in over three decades.

 What about sibling rivalry and bickering?

 True, it takes a lot of work to build friendships between brothers and sisters, but it is worthy work.
 Among siblings who don’t get along, spending their days apart in different school classrooms will do nothing to make peace.
 It may buy some calm, but true reconciliation between brothers and sisters takes discipleship, training, and hard work.
 Lean into the problems.
 Don’t run from them or try to suppress them.